tohkarle/SC1015-Mini-Project/README.md

 ## Traditional Models

+These are simple classification models chosen for these problem.
+It is important to identify how different classification models may perform relative to each other.

 1. Logistic Regression
 2. Random Forest Classifier
 3. Gradient Boosting

 ## Transformer Models

+These models belong to a special type of neural network designed specifically for receiving text data, as depicted in the research paper "Attention is All You Need".
+We look to explore how well these models perform in predicting disasters with tweets against traditional models.

 1. BERT
 2. GPT-2